OpenMDAO/RevHack2020/problems/cma_es/README.md

 2. OpenMDAO Driver using CMA-ES optimizer

     As an initial step, an OpenMDAO [CMAESDriver](cmaes_driver.py) class was implemented based heavily on the existing [DifferentialEvolutionDriver](https://github.com/OpenMDAO/OpenMDAO/blob/master/openmdao/drivers/differential_evolution_driver.py).
-This implementation uses the simple [functional](http://cma.gforge.inria.fr/apidocs-pycma/cma.evolution_strategy.html#fmin) `cmaes` API when running in serial, and the [object-oriented](http://cma.gforge.inria.fr/apidocs-pycma/cma.interfaces.OOOptimizer.html) API for parallel execuition.
+See [this Jupyter Notebook](CMAESDriver.ipynb) to see the driver in action.

-    The Object-oriented API is useful because it allows for custom logic after case generation.
-For parallel execution, we are able to use OpeMDAO's infrastructure for concurrent execution to evaluate the generated cases using all available processors.
+    This implementation uses the simple [functional](http://cma.gforge.inria.fr/apidocs-pycma/cma.evolution_strategy.html#fmin) `cmaes` API when running in serial, and the [object-oriented](http://cma.gforge.inria.fr/apidocs-pycma/cma.interfaces.OOOptimizer.html) API for parallel execution.
+The object-oriented API is useful because it allows for custom logic after case generation.
+For parallel execution, we are able to use OpenMDAO's infrastructure for concurrent execution to evaluate the generated cases using all available processors.

 3. Common base class for evolutionary optimizers